daniellages/StatusBot/README.md

-# StatusBot
+# Statify

-**StatusBot** is a Discord bot that has management functions to display stats and curiosities.
+**Statify** is a Discord bot that has management functions to display stats and curiosities.

 ## Setup